Kringle, a Adoptable mixed breed in Richmond, VA image 1/4

 Kringle's Story

-HI, my name is Kringle and I'm one of the three remaining pups at AGPR anxiously awaiting our forever home.
-The other two are Cole (bro) and Gladys (sis), We celebrated our 1st birthday August 9th.
-I love my walks, love to drop and roll for belly rubs, and if you aren't careful, will dart between your legs to get closer to you.
+Hi, my name is Kringle and I'm one of the two remaining pups at AGPR anxiously awaiting our forever home.
+The other is my brother Cole and we will be celebrating our 2nd birthday on August 9th.
+I love my walks, love to drop and roll for belly rubs, and if you aren't careful, will sometimes dart between your legs to get closer to you.

-HI, my name is Kringle and I'm one of the three remaining pups at AGPR anxiously awaiting our forever home.
-The other two are Cole (bro) and Gladys (sis), We celebrated our 1st birthday August 9th.
-I love my walks, love to drop and roll for belly rubs, and if you aren't careful, will dart between your legs to get closer to you.
+Hi, my name is Kringle and I'm one of the two remaining pups at AGPR anxiously awaiting our forever home.
+The other is my brother Cole and we will be celebrating our 2nd birthday on August 9th.
+I love my walks, love to drop and roll for belly rubs, and if you aren't careful, will sometimes dart between your legs to get closer to you.

 How To Adopt